Baroque: Echoes in Wallachia and Moldavia

+As the 18th century passed, with the Phanariot (members of prominent Greek families in Phanar, Istanbul) reigns in Wallachia and Moldavia, Baroque influences come from Istanbul too.
+They came before too, during the 17th century, but with the Phanariots, more Western Baroque motifs that arrived to the Ottoman Empire had their final destination in present-day Romania.
+In Moldavia, Baroque elements come from Russia too, where the influence of Italian art was strong.

 Painting

 Baroque painters worked deliberately to set themselves apart from the painters of the Renaissance and the Mannerism period after it.
 In their palette, they used intense and warm colours, and particularly made use of the primary colours red, blue and yellow, frequently putting all three in close proximity.
 They avoided the even lighting of Renaissance painting and used strong contrasts of light and darkness on certain parts of the picture to direct attention to the central actions or figures.
 In their composition, they avoided the tranquil scenes of Renaissance paintings, and chose the moments of the greatest movement and drama.
 Unlike the tranquil faces of Renaissance paintings, the faces in Baroque paintings clearly expressed their emotions.
 They often used asymmetry, with action occurring away from the centre of the picture, and created axes that were neither vertical nor horizontal, but slanting to the left or right, giving a sense of instability and movement.
 They enhanced this impression of movement by having the costumes of the personages blown by the wind, or moved by their own gestures.
 The overall impressions were movement, emotion and drama.
 Another essential element of baroque painting was allegory; every painting told a story and had a message, often encrypted in symbols and allegorical characters, which an educated viewer was expected to know and read.

 Early evidence of Italian Baroque ideas in painting occurred in Bologna, where Annibale Carracci, Agostino Carracci and Ludovico Carracci sought to return the visual arts to the ordered Classicism of the Renaissance.
 Their art, however, also incorporated ideas central the Counter-Reformation; these included intense emotion and religious imagery that appealed more to the heart than to the intellect.